ragley/TiltedEvolution/README.md

 2. Download the files provided (Reborn.zip).
 3. Extact the files to STR installation folder.

+A patch is be provided for NEMESIS.
+Run nemesis with this patch or else you will slide around.
+NOTE : Do not forget to run NEMESIS with the patch provided.
+This patch is MANDATORY.

 ## Modders
 This section provide modders with the resource to start.
 The functionality for modders has been described in earlier section.
 This section describe how to do it.
 The structure type for a patch for this fork is very simple. [root] folder refers to where the STR is installed (e.g. Data/SkyrimTogetherReborn).